Endometriosis is a painful condition that affects around 1 in 10 women in the UK.

 Hormones could also offer some promise to help women deal with their symptoms.
 For example, oestrogen is thought to trigger the growth of endometrial tissue, so blocking oestrogen in the body could help reduce symptoms.

 This type of treatment would make your body think it is pregnant, which means your monthly cycle would stop.

 This would prevent the lining of the cells from breaking down and causing pain and inflammation.

 Pain relief for endometriosis

-Those with endometriosis may find that their usual pain medication is not strong enough.
+Those with endometriosis may find their usual pain medication is not strong enough.

-These treatment options will not stop the advance of the condition but can help individuals manage the symptoms.
+These treatment options will not stop the advance of the condition, but can help individuals manage the symptoms.